Last updated on February 16th, 2023 at 01:33 pm

 The next day, lying next to the pool in silence again, I was watching the clouds pass by.
 I noticed that the air seemed to be shimmering, sparkling.

-I felt it that the air was alive with magic.
-And I felt it that by learning to moderate and restrain my own tremendous energy when needed, I would actually have more to give, not “burn out” too fast myself, and not “burn others” with my bright energy.
+I felt that the air was alive with magic.
+And I felt that by learning to moderate and restrain my own tremendous energy when needed, I would actually have more to give, not burn out too fast myself, and not burn others with my bright energy.
 Instead, I could just help them light their own inner fire again.

 Playing with Fire

-For me, this means it’s time to finally finish my book, Burning Down the House, and get it published, and to successfully build out my life coaching business so that I can positively impact as many lives as possible.
+For me, this means it’s time to finally finish my book, get it published, and successfully build out my life coaching business so that I can positively impact as many lives as possible.
 It’s time for me to live in this world on an even bigger scale, and to help others do the same.